Plan of Campaign: Parnell's dilemma

 Charles Stewart Parnell, leader of the Irish Parliamentary Party, had been concentrating on winning over the British electorate to Irish Home Rule prior to the November 1885 elections.
 The election in November saw Parnell with 86 seats holding the balance of power in the House of Commons, and continuing to give loose support to Lord Salisbury's Conservative government.
-William Gladstone, leader of the Liberal Party committed himself like a ferocious evangelist to introducing Home Rule as "justice for Ireland".
+William Gladstone, leader of the Liberal Party committed himself to introducing Home Rule as "justice for Ireland".
 Parnell switched the support of his MPs to the Liberals; Gladstone formed his third government and then introduced the First Irish Home Rule Bill in April 1886.
 Immediately, Unionists and the Conservative Party mounted opposition throughout Britain.
 Gladstone's party split on the issue, with his wealthier supporters forming the Liberal Unionist Party.
 On its second reading in June, the Bill was defeated by 341 seats to 311, and Parliament was dissolved.
 The ensuing election brought a majority of 118 for the Conservatives and their Liberal Unionist allies over the combined Irish and Liberal members, reflecting the threat felt by Home Rule.

 Undaunted, and certain Home Rule's time would yet come, Parnell in the aftermath of the Home Rule Bill dissociated himself from the launching of the Plan of Campaign, after agrarian war flared up again, fearing to identify Home Rule and constitutional nationalism with militant agrarian violence.
 His more canny supporters wanted to secure the votes of the growing low-to-middle income electorate and felt that their own campaign would head off any support for the more radical Michael Davitt.
 Essentially they were copying Davitt's earlier methods without his more radical policy.

 In December 1886, Lord Salisbury's Conservative government declared the Campaign to be "an unlawful and criminal conspiracy".
 Parnell, unable to prevent it, persuaded O'Brien to confine it at that stage to the estates upon which it was operating.
-However, the campaigners had moral support from the Catholic Archbishop of Dublin, William Walsh, and from the Archbishop of Cashel, Thomas William Croke.
-Many other bishops supported it, while opposition was led by the Bishop of Limerick, Edward O'Dwyer.
+However, the campaigners had moral support from the Catholic archbishop of Dublin, William Walsh, and from the Archbishop of Cashel, Thomas William Croke.
+Many other bishops supported it, while opposition was led by the bishop of Limerick, Edward O'Dwyer.
 A complication for the church was that it had lent money to larger Catholic landlords, such as the Earl of Granard in Longford, who could not pay their mortgage payments to the Church when receiving no rents.